Mohammed-Adel1/Saudi-Arabia-hospital-admissions-analysis/README.md

 ## 📁 Project Files

-* `Data mining dashboard final one.pbix` – Power BI dashboard file
+* `Dashboard final.pbix` – Power BI dashboard file
-* `Data Mining Report.pdf` – Project report with analysis and insights
+* `Dashboard Report.pdf` – Project report with analysis and insights
 ---

 ## 🚀 How to Use